 The Kingston range was launched in 1967 and conceived as a family of seating designs sharing common components.
-Both modular in appearance and in manufacture, the collection offered great flexibility to both domestic and commercial interiors.
+Both modular in appearance and in the manufacture, the collection offered great flexibility to both domestic and commercial interiors.

 The design was considered highly unusual and an individual design statement, but has since become an accepted and much used typology for modular seating designs.

 The high-quality extruded aluminium bar utilised for the base and frame is made to exacting standards and bolted together.
-The deeply padded, individually upholstered elements are held within the frame and through a range of frame configurations a harmonious family of seating is available.
+The deeply padded, individually upholstered elements are held within the frame and through a range of frame configurations, a harmonious family of seating is available.

 The current production includes sofa, chair, stool and daybed/bench.
 Optional armrests can be added (in matching fabric to seat) and a host of fabrics are available for upholstery:

 Please note: Fabrics from the above Bute collections may need to be made to order once the current shelf stock is depleted, resulting in limited availability.
 Please inquire for details.